What Is Archetype?

 (View all literary devices)

-Archetypes are characters who acts more like symbols than well-rounded characters.
+An archetype is a character who acts more like a symbol than a well-rounded character.
 Fairy tales, classical myths, and allegories, for instance, contain archetypal figures such as the wicked stepmother and the handsome prince, the earth goddess and the goddess of love, the good Christian and the evil temptress.

-Archetypes can be thought of as the original molds for characters that recur over and over, with some variations, in the literary canon.
-Superman is the archetypal superhero.
+An archetype can be thought of as the original mold for a character that recurs over and over, with some variations, in the literary canon.
+Superman is the archetype for superheroes.
 Simon Legree, from Harriet Beecher Stowe’s Uncle Tom’s Cabin, is the archetypal villain.

 Certain literary plots can also be thought of as archetypal.
 The journey, or quest, is one archetype.
-The marriage plot is another.
+The marriage plot is another archetype.

 How Do You Identify Archetype in Writing?

-When identifying archetypes, ask yourself if you recognize this character from other short stories, television shows, or movies.
+When identifying an archetype, ask yourself if you recognize this character from other short stories, television shows, or movies.
 If the answer is yes, you have probably found an archetype.

 Examples of Archetype